-When they walked into the main room, a thunderous applause greeted them.
-Sonny humbly waved and nodded, and Elvis, slack jawed and stunned, could only stare at all the dead musicians and singers he had known sitting in the crowd.
+When they walked into the main room, thunderous applause greeted them.
+Sonny humbly waved and nodded, and Elvis, slack-jawed and gob-smacked, stared at all the dead musicians and singers he had known.

-On stage, Bobby Darin was kicking off “Mack The Knife” accompanied by an all-star band consisting of Jimi Hendrix, George Harrison, Mozart, Charlie Bird, Gene Krupa, Glen Miller and Harry James.
+On stage, Bobby Darin was kicking off “Mack The Knife” accompanied by an all-star band made up of Jimi Hendrix, George Harrison, Mozart, Charlie Bird, Gene Krupa, Glen Miller, Harry James and a full horn section.
 Bobby saw Elvis and gave him a big smile and a thumbs up.

 Sonny touched his arm and said, “Go on up there my son, give it all you got.”

 When Elvis walked onstage, the band came over and gave him a hug.
 His old friend Bobby held him the longest.
-Elvis grabbed the microphone, turned to the band, and yelled “Hound Dog in the key of G.”
+Elvis grabbed the microphone, turned to the band, and yelled “Viva Las Vegas in the key of G.”

 Strutting, gyrating, not missing a note, the crowd dancing in the isles, and Elvis was putting on the show of his life.
-His heart was so full of joy that he felt it would burst.
-And that is exactly what happened.
+His heart was so full of joy that he felt it would burst; and then it did.

 As he floated backward, he felt hands engulfing his body, lowering him to the stage.
 He was aware of people standing around him, and then he saw a beautiful bright light, and from that light emerged his parents, and were leading him through a heavenly garden to a beautiful Graceland.

-The musicians, stood in a circle around his body, heads bowed, quietly praying.
+The musicians, formed a circle around his body, heads bowed, quietly praying.